sunfireforge/wc/README.md

 inital entieies will be "mirror" of each human player character other "components" will be added as the complexity of existing componenets are balanced.

+# contributing

+this is a for fun and learning project. an exersize in making your code tell a story code will be in python potential bounties for issue and task completion be part of the future past today!